Dido (singer): Early life

 Despite their birth names, the pair were known from childhood by the names Dido and Rollo.
 Dido considers this as her real name, not simply a stage name or nickname.
 As a child, she had to deal with her birth name's ambiguous and unusual nature, which led to her being bullied and even to her pretending to have an ordinary name.
 In a 2001 interview, she said "To be called one thing and christened another is actually very confusing and annoying.
 It's one of the most irritating things that my parents did to me. ...
 Florian is a German man's name.
 That's just mean.
 To give your child a whole lot of odd names.
 They were all so embarrassing. ...
 I thought it was cruel to call me Dido and then expect me to just deal with it."
-The name "Dido" derives from the legendary Queen of Carthage.
+The name Dido derives from the legendary Queen of Carthage.

 Dido was educated at Thornhill Primary School in Islington, Dallington School, City of London Girls' and Westminster School, where she was taught by the contemporary musician and Head of Academic Music, Sinan Savaskan.
 After she stole a recorder from school at the age of five, her parents enrolled her at the Guildhall School of Music and Drama in London.
+At age nine she had toured Yugoslavia with a recorder orchestra.
 By the time she reached her teens, she had learned to play the piano, recorder, and the violin.
-She later studied law at Birkbeck, University of London, while working as a literary agent.
-She never completed the degree, deciding instead to take up music full-time.
+She read law at Birkbeck, University of London, while working as a literary agent.
+She didn't finish the degree, deciding instead to take up music full-time.

 Career

 1995–1996: Early recordings

 In 1995, Dido began recording 10 demo tracks which were put together on a collection entitled Odds & Ends and sent out by Nettwerk management.
 Nettwerk had signed her after she was brought to their attention by her collaborations with Faithless, the UK dance act spearheaded by her brother, Rollo Armstrong (Dido co-wrote and provided vocals for album tracks, such as "Flowerstand Man" and "Hem of His Garment").
-The collection was released by Nettwerk on CD-R acetate in 1995 and featured a mixture of finished productions and demo versions which she later considered for release on her 1999 debut album, No Angel.
+The collection was released by Nettwerk on CD-R and acetate disc in 1995 and featured a mixture of finished productions and demo versions which she later considered for release on her 1999 debut album, No Angel.
 Odds & Ends brought her to the attention of A&R Peter Edge at Arista Records, who signed her in the US in late 1996, and negotiated a co-sign deal with her brother's independent record label, Cheeky Records.
 Of the tracks included on Odds & Ends, "Take My Hand" was included on all editions of No Angel as a bonus track; "Sweet Eyed Baby" was remixed and renamed to "Don't Think of Me", while "Worthless" and "Me" were released exclusively on the Japanese edition.
 Peter Leak became Dido's manager during the recording of No Angel after Edge played some of the in-progress recordings and been "blown away" by them.